dabamos/openadms-node/README.md

 ## Message Broker
 The MQTT protocol is used for the internal and external message exchange in OpenADMS.
-An MQTT message broker, like [Eclipse Mosquitto](https://mosquitto.org/) or [HBMQTT](https://github.com/beerfactory/hbmqtt), must be installed and running before starting OpenADMS.
+You can either use an external MQTT message broker, like [Eclipse Mosquitto](https://mosquitto.org/), or start the internal one by using the parameter `--with-mqtt-broker`.

 For testing only, the public sandbox broker of [Eclipse IoT](https://iot.eclipse.org/getting-started) can be used.
 The server